Artedys/artedys-dao-climate-marketplace/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# ARTEDYX with buildspace x thirdweb - Build ARTEDYX GREEN BLOCKCHAIN CLIMATE MARKETPLACE DAO 🚀 eSpatiale with just Javascript

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: